ow3org/ts-starter/README.md

 <!-- [![npm downloads][npm-downloads-src]][npm-downloads-href] -->
 <!-- [![Codecov][codecov-src]][codecov-href] -->

-# The Quick Way to Get Started
+# The Simple Way

 This is an opinionated TypeScript Starter kit to help kick-start development of your next npm package.

 ## 💡 Get Started

-Luckily, it's incredibly easy to get your package development started with this slightly opinionated starter kit.
+Luckily, it's incredibly easy to get your package development started:

 ```bash
 # you may use this GitHub template or the following command: